spacemeshos/svm/docs/go-spacemesh-integration.md

 #### `App`
 Given an `App Template` we can spawn `App`s out of it.
 All spawned `App`s out-of the same origin `Template` share the same code but have an isloated inner state.
 We can think of an `App` as the equivalent of a `class instance` (a.k.a `object`) in an Object-Oriented programing paradigm.
 <br/>
 The motivation for having both `App Template` and `App` are encouraging code reuse and saving of on-chain storage.
-Each `App` will have an account under the `Global State` and its own `Addres`. (see more under the `Global State` section).
+Each `App` will have an account under the `Global State` and its own `Address`. (see more under the `Global State` section).

 #### `App-Transaction`
 Given a spawned `App` we'd like to execute `App Transaction`s on it.